Susan-hue43/RFM-Analysis-Project-Sprocket-Central-Pty-Ltd/README.md

 <img width="960" height="540" alt="image" src="https://github.com/user-attachments/assets/78647ecb-9a70-4216-87b8-e249ac219638" />

 **Dashboard PDF:** For a clearer view of the final dashboard, [click here to view the full PDF version](./RFM%20Dashboard.pdf).

 ---

-Would you like me to apply that change now?

----